5 min read

 ChatGPT’s own assessment of the chat: https://chatgpt.com/s/t69e3754e75dc8191a8d7b738222920a0 (If anyone wants the full chat just reach out)

-TL;DR: I was trying to make a point about a specific religious discipleship dynamic, and ChatGPT kept expanding my claims, attributing framing I didn't use, and responding to its own interpretation instead of what I actually said.
+TL;DR: I was trying to make a point about a specific religious discipleship dynamic, and ChatGPT kept assuming bias behind my claims, coming up with a way to frame these claims in a way I didn't use, and responding to its own interpretation of what I was saying, Instead of what I actually said.
 When I called it out, it confirmed in its own words that it substitutes inferred meaning for stated meaning.

 2. The "overconfidence and retreat" conversation

-TL;DR: I asked about model behavior and performance, and ChatGPT dismissed specific claims as "fabricated or guessed" — then quietly walked that back once pressed.
+TL;DR: I asked about model behavior and performance degradation.
+ChatGPT dismissed specific verifiable claims as "fabricated or guessed.”
+It then backtracked once pressed, but it took a lot of pressing.
 It later admitted the pattern is confident denial → correction → partial concession, with no clear labeling of what it actually knew vs. inferred vs. guessed.

 More entries coming as I collect them.
 If you've noticed the same thing, I'd love to hear about it.